ocattau/ocattau/_posts/2018-12-14-bioanalyzer-results.md

 ### Next steps: January 2019

-We have ordered a new reagent ([TRIzol LS Regent](https://www.thermofisher.com/order/catalog/product/10296028)), and will have it by January.
+We have ordered a new reagent ([TRIzol LS Regent](https://www.thermofisher.com/order/catalog/product/10296028)), and will tentatively have it next week (Tuesday/Wednesday).
 We'll extract some RNA from some samples with that reagent and compare to yields and purity that we get from the Qiagen Kit.